 However, there’s limited human research on parsley and blood pressure.
 More research in this area is needed to better understand its effects.

-Parsley contains a variety of compounds, such as vitamin C and dietary carotenoids, that may help lower blood pressure.
+Parsley contains a variety of compounds, such as dietary carotenoids, that may help lower blood pressure.
 However, more human research is needed to confirm these effects.

-Celery seeds (Apium graveolens) are a versatile spice that’s packed with various nutrients, such as iron, magnesium, manganese, calcium, and fiber.
+Celery seeds (Apium graveolens) are a versatile spice that’s packed with various nutrients, such as:

-That said, there are only a few studies on celery seeds and blood pressure.
+Despite some promising results, research is limited on the effects of celery seed on blood pressure.
 Scientists need to conduct more human research in this area.

 Its scientific name is Uncaria rhynchophylla, and it’s also called Gou-Teng or Chotoko.